muchimi/JoystickGremlinEx/docs/index.md

 - Comprehensive collection of various action container types to solve common mapping problems without custom programming.
 - Custom scripting via Python if needed
 - Play audio (.wav) files, and use text to speech (TTS) to convert text to audio cues.
+- Save mapping templates for easy recall in other profiles or to share with others.

 ## What about device conflicts?